The LSC carries out baby circumcisions at its practice in East London from the East London Mosque’s flagship centre, the Maryam Centre.

 What is a circumcision?

 Circumcisions are common for baby boys in certain parts of the world, and it involves removing the foreskin covering the tip of the penis.
-Whether you are circumcising your baby boy for religious practise or for his general health and well-being, the London Surgical Centre is here to help you through the process.
-We carry out circumcisions for baby boys in a sterile and safe environment, from our clinics in London.
+Whether you are circumcising your baby boy for religious practice or for his general health and well-being, the London Surgical Centre is here to help you through the process.
+We carry out circumcisions for baby boys in a sterile and safe environment, from our clinic in London.

 When should you circumcise a baby?

-Most parents tend to arrange a circumcision for their child, when they are still a baby, if not a newborn.
+Most parents tend to arrange a circumcision for their child when they are still a baby, if not a newborn.
 This makes it easier to manage and the least amount of pain or discomfort is caused to the little one, and they are unlikely to remember the procedure ever took place.